Chris-McGonigle/conversion-compendium/README.md

 Using this method drastically reduced the amount of coding that would be required if one was to use the same method as the temperature conversion.
 Using nested dictionaries also allows the easy addition of new conversion units, without having to rewrite entire sections of code.

 Outputs were limited to four decimal places.
-It was found that not limiting decimal places produced values on accasion up to 10 or 11 places, and this was adding nothing extra for the user to have this much detail, and presentaionally it looked messy and was hard to read.
+It was found that not limiting decimal places produced values on occasion up to 10 or 11 places, and this was adding nothing extra for the user to have this much detail, and presentationally it looked messy and was hard to read.

-On the flip side, two decimal places did not provide enough data, especially when converting small units into larger units, two decimal places would retun zero in some cases.
+On the flip side, two decimal places did not provide enough data, especially when converting small units into larger units, two decimal places would return zero in some cases.

 Four decimal places was found to be a reasonable compromise, in that it returned enough information without cluttering up the outputted result.
 This could very easily be changed though to more or less decimals points, and is at the same time a matter of personal preference.
 However for the purposes of this project, four places was the final decision.

 The currency converter utilises a similar method, only that the nested dictionary for currency is accessed via a third part module, [Forex-Python](https://forex-python.readthedocs.io/en/latest/#).
 This dictionary is updated in real time, and means that the developer does not have to rewrite the conversion dictionaries each day to reflect the most accurate rates.
 The one drawback of this method is that a user has to be online, whereas the other conversions can be run offline as the data is stored locally.